yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 `url`: The AMPLIFY Central url.
 Default value is **<https://apicentral.axway.com>**

+`platformURL:` The AMPLIFY platform url.
+Needed for finding the user email during the subscription process with email notification.
+Default value is **<https://platform.axway.com>**

 `teamID`: The Team identifier in AMPLIFY Central that all APIs will be linked.
 Locate this at AMPLIFY Central > Access > Team Assets.
 Open the teams details.
 The team identifier is the last part of the url (AMPLIFY URL/access/teams/detail/**e4ec6c1a69fd0b8e016a0bb0681e0e8f**).

 `tenantID`: The Organization ID from AMPLIFY Central.
 Locate this at Platform > User > Organization > Org ID field.